KEDAR-NAYAK-VJTI/task1/README.md

-# task1
+# Task 1

-This is the Task 1 related to OpenCV given for ProjectX selection
+This repository contains the solution for Task 1.

+## Files
+- task1.ipynb : Jupyter Notebook containing the implementation.

+## Author
+Kedar Damodar Nayak